innscr/QA_demo.opencart/README.md

 - The `Test_strategy/` folder includes pdf file which outlines the test scope, objectives, and test details.
 - The `JIRA/` folder contains documentation related to reporting bugs in the JIRA system.

----

-Feel free to explore the documents to understand the testing approach and use this repository as a reference for manual testing in other projects.